dynamsoft-docs/capture-vision-docs-server/programming/python/api-reference/utility/multi-frame-result-cross-filter.md

 **Parameters**

-`[in] type` Specifies a specific result item type, which can be defined using `EnumCapturedResultItemType`.
+`type` Specifies a specific result item type, which can be defined using `EnumCapturedResultItemType`.

 **Return value**